-This is a film I love so much, mainly due to the heartbreaking lead performance of Madhabi Mukherjee.
-She is one of my favourite actresses from all of Indian cinema, she is such an expressive actress and conveys so much with her eyes alone.
+The main reason I love this film so much is due to the heartbreaking and powerful lead performance of Madhabi Mukherjee.
+She is one of my favourite actresses from all of Indian cinema, she is such an expressive actress and she always manages to convey so much with her eyes alone.
 In this film her expressions convey everything that her lonely character is feeling.

-The film itself a masterful portrayal of a slowly crumbling marriage, of loneliness, friendship and desire.
-It is a film about the emotions and desires that we may have, but that we may have to keep hidden away due to the circumstances we find ourselves in at the time the feelings arise.
+The film itself a masterful portrayal of a slowly crumbling marriage, loneliness, friendship and desire and passion.
+It is a film about the emotions and desires that we may all have, but that some of us may have to keep hidden away due to the circumstances we find ourselves in at the time the feelings arise.

 Directed and written by Satyajit Ray, Charulata(the lonely wife)is set in the scorching heat of Victorian-era Calcutta.

 Bhupati(Sailen Mukherjee)is a newspaper journalist whose long work hours and dedication to his job mean he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
 The pair still love each other, but they have become more like best friends sharing a house, than a man and wife.